“and they devoted themselves

 How long do small groups last?

-Our initial small group session aligned with the Lenten season, beginning in early March and lasting about twelve weeks.
+Our initial small group session a few years ago aligned with the Lenten season, beginning in early March and lasting about twelve weeks.
 Some groups choose to meet for a 10-week to 12-week session, take a short break, then begin another session.